Turkey and Russia agree on draft Syria ceasefire, report says

 Istanbul, Turkey (CNN)Turkey and Russia have reportedly agreed on a draft nationwide ceasefire in Syria, the Turkish state-run news agency Anadolu said Wednesday.

-The report cited a source saying that Ankara and Moscow would try to bring the ceasefire in effect at midnight.
-It said that "terrorist groups" -- such as ISIS and the Al-Qaeda-linked Jabhat al-Nusra -- would be excluded from the agreement.
+The report cited an unnamed source saying that Ankara and Moscow would try to bring a ceasefire into effect at midnight.

-It was not immediately clear if any of the Syrian rebel groups were aware of the ceasefire plan.
+It was not immediately clear if any of the Syrian rebel groups were aware of the draft plan.
 CNN has contacted all parties for comment.

+The Anadolu report said that unspecified "terrorist organizations" would be excluded from the deal.
+In past agreements, "terrorist organizations" have included ISIS and the Al-Qaeda-linked Jabhat al-Nusra.

 A successful nationwide ceasefire hinges on many fighting factions laying down arms -- forces from Iraq, Iran and Lebanon are also fighting alongside Syrian President Bashar al-Assad's regime.

-Some rebel groups have been armed and supported by the United States, and sectarian divisions still run deep in Syria.
+Some rebel groups have been openly armed and supported by the United States and Turkey, and sectarian divisions still run deep in Syria.

 Many attempts at ceasefires have crumbled over the years.

-If the ceasefire succeeds, the regime and the opposition parties will start political negotiations led by Turkey and Russia in the Kazakhstan capital, Astana.
+If the ceasefire succeeds, the regime and the opposition parties will start political negotiations led by Turkey and Russia in the Kazakhstan capital, Astana, the Anadolu report said.

 A turning point